census-instrumentation/opencensus-go/internal/readme/source.md

 [embedmd]:# (stats.go findMeasure)

-Delete measure (this can be useful when replacing a measure by another measure with the same name):

-[embedmd]:# (stats.go deleteMeasure)
-However, it is an error to delete a Measure that's used by at least one View.
-The View using the Measure has to be unregistered first.

 ### Creating an aggregation

 Currently 4 types of aggregations are supported.
 The CountAggregation is used to count